 Impacts to traffic are unavoidable with such a large project.
 However, it is the goal of VDOT and its design-builder GPC to minimize disruptions as much as possible.

 During construction, all existing lanes of traffic will be maintained in each direction during the vast majority of operations.
 Occasional short-term lane closures will be necessary.
 Construction operations that require longer-duration single-lane closures will be limited to night operations.
 All lane closures will be announced in advance on electronic overhead signs and on the Traffic Alerts page.

 Please note that crashes, emergency maintenance work and other unforeseen incidents may result in lane closures, stoppages and temporary detours, as is the case with interstate travel in general.

-Speed limits will be reduced to 55 mph in work zones along I-64.
+Speed limits have been reduced to 55 mph in work zones along I-64.
 Several measures will be taken to mitigate congestion around the work zones, including the use of a full-time incident management coordinator, pull-off areas no more than 1 mile apart and temporary acceleration and deceleration lanes to and from the work zones for construction equipment.

 What is the timeline for construction?

-Construction is scheduled to begin in June 2018 and conclude by summer 2021.
+Construction began in summer 2018 and is scheduled to conclude by December 2022.
 For a more detailed look at the anticipated schedule for the project's main segments, including the new High Rise Bridge, click here.

 What will happen to the existing High Rise Bridge?

 The existing High Rise Bridge will remain in operation and will be converted to carry one-way traffic.

 At the completion of the project, it will carry only I-64 east traffic (toward I-264/Bower's Hill), while the new bridge, which will be constructed immediately to the south, will carry I-64 west traffic (toward Virginia Beach).